 IceCube is the largest neutrino detector on Earth.
 Located at the geographic South Pole, IceCube consists of strings of photomultiplier tubes deployed between 1500 and 2500 meters deep in the Antarctic icecap.
 Construction of the IceCube detector was complete as of January 2011, with 86 strings instrumenting a cubic kilometer of ice.
 IceCube was built to detect astrophysical neutrinos at TeV-PeV energies from objects such as active galactic nuclei and gamma ray bursts, which are believed to be the source of the highest-energy cosmic rays.IceCube also searches for neutrinos from the annihilation of dark matter and explores fundamental aspects of neutrino physics with neutrinos produced by cosmic rays interacting in our atmosphere.

 The main theme of Dr. Okada’s research is to reveal new physics beyond the Standard Model from the theoretical point of view, based on the experimental results.
 Along this direction, Dr. Okada has been working on various topics of particle physics phenomenology such as new physics model buildings, supersymmetry, extra-dimensional models, grand unified theory, neutrino physics, high energy collider physics, particle cosmology, and astroparticle physics.
-For a publication list see here.
+See a list of publications here.